menu

 date: 31 May 2022

-reading time: 6 min
+reading time: 10 min

 Big Data consists of sets of data that are too large, complex or numerous to be dealt with by traditional data-processing software.
 It is commonly described as the four Vs: Volume, Velocity, Veracity and Variety.

-These days, there are quite literally billions of devices from which we can collect data.
-As companies from all corners of the world make the step towards cloud computing and create their own digital transformation strategies, they are able to study Big Data that is available from the enormous number of IP-equipped endpoints in existence to identify the hidden trends within.
-This can benefit companies by allowing them to improve aspects of their business, such as customer satisfaction, swifter service delivery and higher revenues.
+As companies from all corners of the world make the step towards cloud computing and create their own digital transformation strategies, they are able to study Big Data available from the enormous number of IP-equipped endpoints to identify the hidden trends within.

 With all the advanced architectures that are being created to store Big Data, the threat of greater criminal activity rises.

 Digital threats such as malware pose a very real risk to companies seeking to protect their information.
-These threats can be devastating to an organisation and cause irreparable harm.
+These threats can be devastating to an organisation and cause it irreparable harm.

-Many of the tools associated with smart analytics and Big Data are open source and not necessarily created with security as the number one concern, which poses big problems.
 Software security is extremely important and many companies who have made the digital leap are now reaching out to consultants to stiffen up their defences in anticipation of these very real risks.

-7 Big Data security risks
+7 Big Data Security issues

 1. Data storage